Choosing a search partner – or not!

 Noam Wasserman’s book The Founder’s Dilemma has studied co-founder team dynamics and finds that start-up failures are more likely to occur when partnering with friends or people with similar skills, backgrounds and interests; in a search partnership diversity is better than similarity.

 This is more tricky to deal with than it appears.
 A good exercise to have with a prospective partner if you can make a list of “value contribution” that you will review every 6 months to adjust the split.
 This may include willingness to live in the location where the business is, time commitment, prolonged illness, ability to secure outside financing, significant impact on revenue generation, energy level, salary expectations and many others.
-How willing are either of you to “give up” some of your share to represent a “fair” balance instead of an “equal” balance?
+How willing are either of you to “give up” some of your equity to represent a “fair” balance instead of an “equal” balance?
+Reduce this to writing into a “founders agreement” before you launch and if you can’t, ask yourself why.

 If you are committed to recruiting a partner, know what you are looking for, and keep looking – it has been scary to hear a searcher say “I wish I had a partner, but could just not find one!”
 Best to wait before starting your search journey alone if it does not feel right for you.